 - If you plan to sell something via your mobile app, keep in mind that both the Google Play Store and Apple App Store impose a 30% commission on in-app purchases, and this commission may be difficult to bypass.

-- Mobile operating systems are frequently updated, and you’ll need to ensure your app’s compatibility, meaning you’ll need to keep in touch with mobile developers and pay them for app maintenance and updates.
+- Mobile operating systems are frequently updated, and you’ll need to ensure your app’s compatibility, meaning you’ll need to keep in touch with mobile developers and pay them for app updates and maintenance.

 On the other hand, the fact that mobile apps continue to appear and thrive on the market means that in many (if not most) cases, the benefits a mobile app brings to a business greatly outweigh the costs.